texfaq/texfaq.github.io/FAQ-RCS.md

 ---
+title:  Version control using RCS, CVS or the like
 section: How do I do&hellip;?
 subsection: Document management
 date: 2014-06-10
 ---

-# Version control using RCS, CVS or the like

 If you use RCS, CVS, `Subversion`,
 `Bazaar` or `Git` to maintain